 Team Ownership and Lakers’ Front Office

 In March 2012, the retired professional basketball player led an ownership group that purchased a majority stake in the Los Angeles Dodgers for $2 billion.
-The team has enjoyed success under Johnson’s ownership.
-They’ve won two National League pennants (2017, 2018) and the NL West division every year since 2013.
+The MLB team has enjoyed success under Johnson’s ownership.
+They’ve won three National League pennants and the NL West division every year since 2013.
+In 2020, they won the World Series.

 The NBA legend purchased the WNBA’s Los Angeles Sparks in 2014.
 The Sparks won the WNBA championship in 2016.
 Additionally, Johnson is a part-owner of the Los Angeles Football Club, an expansion Major League Soccer team and second in the LA market.
 LAFC played its first game in 2018.